-During their assignment period in 2010, the Audit Committee had one meeting which attended physically by all member of the Audit Committee.
+During their assignment period in 2011, the Audit Committee had three meetings which attended physically by all member of the Audit Committee.
 The result of the Committee meeting is written into minutes of meeting and signed by all of the participants in the meeting and documented properly.